sh1ftx/sh1ftx/README.md

 ## About Me:

-<p align="center">Hello!
+<p align="center">Hey Guys!
 My name is Kayki Ivan, and I am currently a university student at the Federal Institute of Piauí.</p>

 <ul>
   <li><strong>Education:</strong>